DavidRambo/dnr-hugo/content/post/hp-omen-critique/index.md

 ![OMEN Desktop Choices](OMEN-desktop-2.png)

 The amount of work the user must perform—measured in attentional effort, clicks, and scrolling—in order to find out about OMEN exceeds what I would accept as a combination of information and stylistic presentation.
-The repetetion of "SHOP NOW" and "LEARN MORE" buttons is symptomatic of this excess.
+The repetition of "SHOP NOW" and "LEARN MORE" buttons is symptomatic of this excess.

 *It is bloated.*